 No matter what you do, customer churn will happen in your business.
 But it would be best if you did not wait for it to occur.
 Use data to fight churn and learn from it.
 Whenever your customers leave, find out the reason for their leaving.

 Try to collect feedback from your lost customers.
 Use that information to improve your customer service to provide excellent customer satisfaction.
-Use your analyzed data to identify the customer’s risk churn, contact them, re-engage with them with incentives and offers to solve their problem.
+Use your analyzed data to identify the customer’s risk churn, contact them, and re-engage with them with incentives and offers to solve their problem.
 Communicating with customers at the right moment and tone can help them retain and lower churn rates.

 4. Educate your customers